-- (a) have the right to be nominated for or elected or appointed as an Office Bearer of the Club; - (b) have the right to have a yacht registered on the Yacht Register. or - (c) have the right to park a car on the club grounds.

-A Sailing member can apply to store an approved Off the Beach (OTB) Dinghy and compete in OTB races and events.
+- (a) have the right to be nominated for or elected or appointed as an Office Bearer of the Club; - (b) have the right to have a yacht registered on the Yacht Register. or - \ Car park rights are to be permitted as per By-Law 8.
+CAR PARK A Sailing member can apply to store an approved Off the Beach (OTB) Dinghy and compete in OTB races and events.